wazzlecoin/core/doc/README.md

-BitcoinClassic Core
+ImprovedBitcoin Core
 =============

 Setup
 ---------------------
-[BitcoinClassic Core](http://improvedbitcoin.org/wallet) is the original BitcoinClassic client and it builds the backbone of the network.
-However, it downloads and stores the entire history of BitcoinClassic transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[ImprovedBitcoin Core](http://improvedbitcoin.org/wallet) is the original ImprovedBitcoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of ImprovedBitcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run BitcoinClassic Core on your native platform.
+The following are some helpful notes on how to run ImprovedBitcoin Core on your native platform.

 ### Unix